fleschutz/PowerShell/Docs/cd-dropbox.md

-## cd-dropbox.ps1 - Change the working directory to the user's Dropbox folder
+## cd-dropbox.ps1 - Sets the working directory to the user's Dropbox folder

-cd-dropbox.ps1
+This script changes the working directory to the user's Dropbox folder.

 ## Parameters
 ```powershell